-- Piece is 89 measures long. - The climax of the movement occurs at the end of bar 55 (loudest moment), which gives a subdivision of two Fibonacci numbers (34 and 55) that are an excellent approximation to the golden ratio. - Solution Violin mutes begin to be removed in bar 34 and are placed back on in bar 69 (56 + 13 = 69). - The exposition in the opening ends after 21 bars.
+- Piece is 89 measures long. - The climax of the movement occurs at the end of bar 55 (loudest moment), which gives a subdivision of two Fibonacci numbers (34 and 55) that are an excellent approximation to the golden ratio. - String mutes are removed in measure 34. - The exposition in the opening ends after 21 bars.